|

 Often the

-for sewage treatment.
-We supply flora for 'reed infiltration beds'
+We supply this flora to compliment 'reed infiltration beds'

-and to reclaim the 'Bioflow' treatment systems sometimes unsightly
+and to reclaim the sometimes unsightly earthworks of

 Fields created in areas of blanket bog often have a slightly